Matkawano-AI/ai-inventory-finance-system/README.md

   - Catching logical errors before implementation

 These techniques allowed me to design a system that is **stable, explainable, and scalable**, rather than trial-and-error driven.

+## Results & Impact

+As a result of the redesigned system:

+- Inventory tracking became more consistent and less dependent on human memory.
+- Daily operations required fewer manual steps, reducing small but frequent errors.
+- Financial visibility improved through clearer summaries and logs.
+- Non-technical users were able to operate the system using guided inputs.
+- The overall workflow became easier to explain, maintain, and scale.

+The biggest impact was **predictability**—the system behaves the same way every day, reducing surprises and rework.